 Material properties vary depending on the direction of testing with the longitudinal direction being strongest.
 The short transverse direction is usually the weakest and as a result is most prone to the effects of SCC.
 It is therefore desirable to design components that are not heavily stressed in the short transverse direction.
-Figure 13-3 and Figure 13-4 illustrate examples of poor joint design that would lead to high stresses in the short transverse direction.
+Figure 13-3 and Figure 13-4 illustrate examples of poor joint design that can lead to high stresses in the short transverse direction.